cdklabs/cdk-app-cli/README.md

 ## 🚀 Getting Started

-Create a [CDK app](https://www.npmjs.com/package/aws-cdk) with a Lambda function, and deploy it to your account.
+Create a [CDK app](https://www.npmjs.com/package/aws-cdk) with a Lambda function, and deploy it to your AWS account.

 ```ts
 const fn = new lambda.Function(this, 'MyLambda', {